- Current students

 From the submission of your complaint:

-» You will be assigned an Investigator, and they will introduce themselves to you.
+- An Investigator will be assigned to your complaint and they will introduce themselves to you.

-» The Investigator will organise a time to meet with you.
+- The Investigator, where possible, will arrange a time to meet with you.
 You are encouraged to bring a support person with you to this meeting.

 Not satisfied with the outcome or process (click to expand)